steempeople/steempeople.github.io/_posts/account/coreabeforekorea/2020-04-04_stardew-vally-ending.md

 - Rich farmer with rich harvest
 - The best donator of relics to Museum who has contributed to the development of civilization of Stardew Valley villiage
 - And having beautiful girl friend who is also a great artist (not married yet)
-- Even have dinosaur with my chicken, sheep, pig, cow and etc. Lucky to see their peace being together..
+- Even have dinosaur with my chicken, sheep, pig, cow and etc. Lucky to see their peace being together!

 ![Fishing.png](https://cdn.steemitimages.com/DQmSa1mjQKrP4myFJYtvdR4JeNHpoqX7g858ucLGRhC87kd/Fishing.png)